 Cruise Ship Safety: 6 Essential Travel Tips You Need to Know

-Ever had that sinking feeling?
-Though the likelihood of a cruise ship sinking is rare, here are some safety tips to keep in mind next time you're out on the high seas.
+Though the likelihood of a cruise ship sinking or running aground is rare, it does happen.
+Here are some safety tips to keep in mind next time you're out on the high seas.

 Big cruise ship in the Antarctic waters Photo © Getty Images/goinyk

-Since the sinking of the Costa Concordia in 2012, the incident has prompted many people to ask this question.
-The simple answer is yes, it is safe to cruise if you're prepared and take reasonable steps to look after your own safety.
+The notorious sinking of the Costa Concordia in 2012 has prompted many people to ask this question.
+The simple answer is yes, cruising is safe if you're prepared and take reasonable steps to look after your own safety.

 Polar cruising safety tips